lcnde/javascript-clock/README.md

-##Exercise
+# Exercise

-Rewrite the function using Class syntax
+Rewrite the *template.js* function using Class syntax